golemfactory/golem-docs/src/pages/docs/creators/common/requestor-provider-interaction.md

 ---
 title: How a requestor interacts with providers
-description: A description of a typical interaction between a requestor and provider, illustrated with JS SDK events.
+description: A description of a typical interaction between a requestor and provider, illustrated with golem-js SDK events.
 type: Guide
 ---